ABSP-methylation-tool/ABSP/README.md

 * Download all the ABSP files ("Code", "Download Zip")
 * Install R and RStudio
 * Open the "ABSP Rproject.Rproject" file with Rstudio (it might take a few minutes to open)
-* Open the "app.R" file with Rstuio
+* Open the "app.R" file with Rstudio
 * Click on the "Run App" button on the top right corner (select "Run external" to open it in web browser)